Wahlheim

 Wahlheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Alzey-Worms district in Rhineland-Palatinate, Germany.
 It has 587 inhabitants and an area of 3.27 km2.

 Geography

 Location

 The municipality lies in Rhenish Hesse and belongs to the Verbandsgemeinde of Alzey-Land, whose seat is in Alzey.

-Flowing through Wahlheim is the river Aufspringbach, known farther downstream as the river Weidas.
+Flowing through Wahlheim is the river Aufspringbach, known further downstream as the river Weidas.
 Wahlheim is the centre of the kühler Grund (“Cool Ground”).

 Neighbouring municipalities

 Wahlheim's neighbours are Esselborn, Freimersheim and Kettenheim.

 History

 The village of Wahlheim in the Kettenheimer Grund, once known as Walaheim, belonged to Castle Alzey.
 In 1400, Count Palatine Ruprecht III bought two parts of the village and municipal area from the Burgmann Heinrich Bock von Lonsheim.
-From 1633 the village belonged to the Electorate of the Palatinate.
-In the municipal area was found an estate of the Waida Monastery near Dautenheim.
+From 1633, the village belonged to the Electorate of the Palatinate.
+In the municipal area, an estate of the Waida Monastery was discovered near Dautenheim.
 The 20-piped fountain, called the Brückenbrunnen, that once stood between the two constituent communities was removed.